cloudspaceacademy/cloudspace-workshop/docs/serverless-on-aws.md

 For name put `pixelator_access_inline`  and create the policy.

 ### Stage 3 (pre) - ONLY DO THIS PART IF YOU WANT TO GET EXPERIENCE OF CREATING A LAMBDA ZIP
-## this guide is only tested on macOS, it should work on linux, windows may require different tools.
-## if in doubt, skip to step 3 below
+This guide is only tested on macOS, it should work on linux, windows may require different tools. if in doubt, skip to step 3 below

 From the CLI/Terminal
 Create a folder my_lambda_deployment